 The main source of data was a pair of surveys, one for adults and one for youth, that were almost identical to those used in the 2015 Assessment.
 The surveys were available online and were also distributed in paper form at public libraries and community outreach events throughout the Summer and Fall of 2019.
 Roughly 2,900 people participated in the adult survey, while around 700 took part in the youth version.
 These responses were then validated resulting in 2,515 adult responses and 574 youth responses.
 Validated responses for the adult survey included respondents that had at least completed question nine and had spent at least five minutes on the survey, were Monterey County residents, older than 18 years old or identified as a parent, demonstrated a reasonable attempt at being honest in their responses, and completed the survey before December 22, 2019.
-Validated responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least set provide the survey before December 22, 2019.
-Validated responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed responses for the youth survey included respondents that had at least completed question seven and had spent at least three minutes on the survey.
+Validated responses for the youth survey included respondents that had at least completed question seven and had spent at least three minutes on the survey, were soling the representativeness of rubile opinion ourveys.

-&lt;sup>32 "Assessing the Representativeness of Public Opinion Surveys."
+32 "Assessing the Representativeness of Public Opinion Surveys."